-Map between Manufacturer IDs and Enzyme Commission (EC) Numbers rnu34ENZYME is an R object that provides mappings between manufacturer identifiers and EC numbers.
+Map between Manufacturer IDs and Enzyme Commission (EC) Numbers

 Each manufacturer identifier maps to a named vector containing the EC number that corresponds to the enzyme produced by that gene.
 The name corresponds to the manufacturer identifier.
 If this information is unknown, the vector will contain an NA.